bruhe002/cpp_practice/algorithms/algorithms.md

 - set_union() combines two sorted iterator ranges
     - destination will contain elements in both containers but only once

-## Reordiering algorithms
+## Reordering algorithms
 - re-arranges elemnts inside an iterator range
 - does not change value
 - reverse() takes the elements in an iterator range and reverses their order
 - rotate() rotates elements around a pivot

 ## Partitioning Algorithms
-- we can partition the elements ina container into two groups
+- we can partition the elements in a container into two groups
     - elements with a given property are at the front
     - elements without it are sent to the back
 - can be useful